LPL Financial (LPLA) versus Its Peers Head-To-Head Review

 |2.41

-LPL Financial presently has a consensus target price of $111.80, indicating a potential upside of 3.19%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 5.61%.
-Given LPL Financial’s peers higher possible upside, analysts clearly believe LPL Financial has less favorable growth aspects than its peers.
+LPL Financial currently has a consensus price target of $111.80, indicating a potential downside of 11.04%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 2.11%.
+Given LPL Financial’s competitors higher possible upside, analysts clearly believe LPL Financial has less favorable growth aspects than its competitors.

 Summary

-LPL Financial beats its peers on 8 of the 15 factors compared.
+LPL Financial beats its competitors on 8 of the 15 factors compared.

 LPL Financial Holdings Inc., together with its subsidiaries, provides an integrated platform of brokerage and investment advisory services to independent financial advisors and financial advisors at financial institutions in the United States.
 Its brokerage offerings include variable and fixed annuities, mutual funds, equities, retirement and education savings plans, fixed income, and insurance, as well as alternative investments, such as non-traded real estate investment trusts and business development companies.
 The company also provides advisory platforms that provide access to mutual funds, exchange-traded funds, stocks, bonds, certain option strategies, unit investment trusts, and institutional money managers and no-load multi-manager variable annuities.
 In addition, it offers cash sweep programs; and retirement solutions for commission-and fee-based services that allow advisors to provide brokerage services, consultation, and advice to retirement plan sponsors.
 Further, the company provides other services comprising tools and services that enable advisors to maintain and grow their practices; trust, investment management oversight, and custodial services to trusts for estates and families, as well as insurance brokerage general agency services; and technology products, such as proposal generation, investment analytics, and portfolio modeling.
 The company was formerly known as LPL Investment Holdings Inc. and changed its name to LPL Financial Holdings Inc. in June 2012.
 LPL Financial Holdings Inc. was founded in 1989 and is based in San Diego, California.